PRK & LASIK Surgery

-There are no significant health concerns between LASIK surgery vs. PRK.
+There are no significant health concerns with laser LASIK surgery and PRK.
 However, both procedures carry some potential side effects.
 For example, you might experience temporary dryness of the eye(s), which could cause itching and discomfort.
 You may also have trouble sleeping for several days following the procedure.

 Rare complications involving a loss of vision or worse vision are very rare with modern tools and techniques.

 The procedure itself is virtually painless and most people notice an improvement on the day of the surgery or the day after.
-Although it won’t guarantee perfect vision, the benefits outweigh the Lasik surgery risks.
+Although it won’t guarantee perfect vision, the benefits outweigh the risks of LASIK surgery.

 An eye surgery consultation at EyeSight Hawaii is the first step in your journey to correct your errors of vision.
 Consultations are necessary to verify whether or not you are a good candidate for laser vision correction.

 During your consultation, one of our experienced surgeons will check your medical history and conduct a screening to determine if you are eligible.
 Things like muscle balance and eye pressure are tested during eye surgery exams.
 They will perform a comprehensive refractive eye exam to determine your exact prescription.
-The surgeon will measure your corneal curvature and thickness as well.
+The refractive surgeon will measure your corneal thickness and curvature as well.

 As it was mentioned before, patients with active eye diseases or those who are under the age of 18 do not qualify for LASIK or PRK surgery.

-You should be able to discuss any additional questions you might have about the surgery with your surgeon before undergoing the operation.
-During your consultation, you’ll be given an overview of the benefits and potential complications during surgery.
+You should be able to discuss any additional questions you might have about the refractive surgery with your surgeon before undergoing the operation.
+During your consultation, the surgeon will give you an overview of the benefits and severe complications during surgery.
 With this information, the surgeon will create a custom treatment plan for you.
-It’s also a good idea to ask any questions you might have about the entire surgery.
+It’s also a good idea to ask your surgeon any questions you might have about the entire surgery.